 Caribbean Studies Association (CSA) and the National Art Gallery of the Bahamas (NAGB) are pleased to announce an exclusive partnership to coincide with CSA’s 42nd annual conference whose theme has been identified as —Knowledge and Culture Economies: The Future of Caribbean Development? — convening at the Melía Nassau Beach Hotel, June 5-9, 2017.

 The NAGB and CSA will launch a competition to produce an original, Bahamian themed conference program booklet and banner competition within the Bahamian art and creative community.
-The NAGB will host the official competition launch and press conference on Friday 23rd September, 3pm.
-CSA Executive Council members, the conference Local Organizing Committee and members of the local Media will be present.
+The NAGB hosted the official competition launch and press conference on Friday 23rd September, 2016 where CSA Executive Council members, the conference Local Organizing Committee and members of the local Media were present.

 Submissions should include: